350VT Fundraising Director & Staff Collective Member

 Funding connections

-Strength with social media, website management, communications strategy
+Strength with social media, website management, and communications strategy

 Skilled in public speaking, talking with the press